Jargon buster

 Pilot program: A short-term trial designed to test program ideas before they’re rolled out more widely.

-Pre-apprenticeship: Entry-level training that can set participants up as great candidates for future apprenticeships.
+Pre-apprenticeship: Pre-apprenticeships are entry-level training that can set participants up as great candidates for future apprenticeships.
 Can include literacy and numeracy skills and basic industry learning.

 Retrenched apprentices and trainees: Apprentices and trainees who have lost their employment and are yet to complete their training.

-RTO (Registered Training Organisation): a provider and assessor of nationally recognised vocational education and training qualifications.
+RTO (registered training organisation): A RTO is a provider and assessor of nationally recognised vocational education and training qualifications.
 To deliver this training the organisation must be approved by the national regulator – the Australian Skills Quality Authority (ASQA) or if operating in Victoria may be registered with the VRQA.
-There are a range of RTOs including Technical and Further Education (TAFE) which are public institutions, private providers, professional or industry associations, some schools and universities as well as not-for profit community-based education providers.
+There are a range of RTOs including technical and further education (TAFE) which are public institutions, private providers, professional or industry associations, some schools and universities as well as not-for-profit community-based education providers.

-SBAT (School-Based Apprenticeships and Traineeships): These are open to senior secondary students enrolled in VCE or VCAL.
+SBAT (school-based apprenticeships and traineeships): SBATs are open to senior secondary students enrolled in VCE or VCAL.
 Students combine regular school attendance with at least one day a week on the job or in training.

 SJC (Skills and Jobs Centre): Based in TAFEs across Victoria, SJCs help people with career advice, job searching and choosing courses – including apprenticeships and traineeships.
 You don’t have to be a student to visit an SJC – anyone can go along to get free help and advice.

-Trade Paper: Certificate awarded by the Victorian Registration and Qualifications Authority (VRQA) to people who’ve successfully completed their formal training through an apprenticeship.
+Trade paper: Trade paper certificates are awarded by the Victorian Registration and Qualifications Authority (VRQA) to people who’ve successfully completed their formal training through an apprenticeship.

-Training contract: a legally binding agreement signed by the employer and the apprentice or trainee (and a parent or guardian if applicable), in accordance with the ETRA and other regulatory requirements.
+Training contract: A legally binding agreement signed by the employer and the apprentice or trainee (and a parent or guardian if applicable), in accordance with the Education and Training Reform Act 2006 (ETRA) and other regulatory requirements.
 It must be completed with the assistance of an Apprenticeship Network Provider who should provide advice and information about the employment and training arrangement.
-They will also lodge the contract with the VRQA for their approval and registration
+They will also lodge the contract with the VRQA for their approval and registration.

 VRQA (Victorian Registration & Qualifications Authority): Regulates education and training in Victoria.
 VRQA registers apprentices and trainees, approves their employers and makes sure all parties meet their obligations.

-WorkSafe Victoria: Workplace health and safety regulator for Victoria.
+WorkSafe Victoria: WorkSafe Victoria is a workplace health and safety regulator for Victoria.